riganelli/AndroidResourceLeaks/README.md

 The benchmark includes apps affected by resource leak, their source code and apk, a reference to the bug reports and commits about the problem, and a test case to reproduce the leak automatically.
 We exemplify below how to use the benchmark.

-This benchmark has been submitted to the journal of Software: Practice and Experience .

 Please feel free to [contact Oliviero Riganelli](http://www.lta.disco.unimib.it/riganelli/), if you have any questions.

 ## Contributors